-The American military campaigns in Iraq (Operation Desert Storm, 2 August 1990 - 28 February 1991) and (War on Terrorism, 2001) following the September 2001 terrorist attacks on US soil did not create militant sympathies with Al Qaeda, the alleged perpetuators of the attacks.
-Protests against the attacks, as well as sympathies with Osama bin Laden are reflected in streets protests or in the private sphere of the home, e.g. naming newly born babies 'Osama' in honor Osama bin Laden); but for the most part protests remained street affairs attracting large number of urban youth in Ibadan, Kano, Kaduna and other areas, rather than systematic allegiance with Al Qaeda or its methodologies.
-The emergence of JASLWJ seemed set to change all that and create a link between Islamist militants in northern Nigeria and Al Qaeda cells.
+The American military campaigns in Iraq (Operation Desert Storm, 2 August 1990 - 28 February 1991) and (War on Terrorism, 2001) following the September 2001 terrorist attacks on US soil did not create militant, insurgent sympathies with Al Qaeda, the alleged perpetuators of the attacks.
+Sympathies against the attacks as well as with Osama bin Laden were reflected in streets protests or in the private sphere of the home, e.g. naming newly born babies 'Osama' in honor Osama bin Laden); but for the most part protests remained street affairs attracting large number of urban youth in Ibadan, Kano, Kaduna and other areas, rather than systematic allegiance with Al Qaeda or its methodologies.
+The emergence of JASLWJ seemed set to change all that and create a link between Islamist militants in northern Nigeria and Al Qaeda philosophy of wide scale adoption of Shari'a.

 Two incidents illustrate this possible convergence.
-First was the attempted bombing of a Northwest Airlines Flight 253on its landing approach to Detroit on 25th December 2009 by a Nigerian man, Umar Faruk AbdulMutallab.
-The fact that AbdulMutallab, only 23 years (and in Nigerian tradition, a little more than a "child") and son of an extremely wealthy Nigerian banker, and who lived a privileged existence all his life with studies outside Nigeria, including an engineering degree in the UK, and travels around the world could allegedly be recruited by Al Qaeda militant network refutes the labor and Marxist theories of the northern Nigerian Islamist militancy; for in a single day, AbdulMutallab was able to indicate a more destructive influence than what JASLWJ and 'Yan Tatsine could have achieved.
+First was the attempted bombing of a Northwest Airlines Flight 253 on its landing approach to Detroit on 25th December 2009 by a Nigerian man, Umar Faruk AbdulMutallab.
+The fact that AbdulMutallab, only 23 years (and in Nigerian tradition, a little more than a "child") and son of an extremely wealthy Nigerian banker, and who lived a privileged existence all his life with studies outside Nigeria, including an engineering degree in the UK, and travels around the world could allegedly be recruited by Al Qaeda militant network refutes the labor and Marxist theories of the northern Nigerian Islamist militancy; for in a single day, AbdulMutallab was able to display the potentials of a more destructive influence of Al Qaeda than what JASLWJ and 'Yan Tatsine could have achieved.